Explore COVID-19 unemployment by county

 As U.S. jobless claims reach historic levels from the coronavirus pandemic, find the latest county-level unemployment numbers.

 The coronavirus pandemic has very rapidly and alarmingly transformed the U.S. economy.
-The maps and chart below show the latest county-level unemployment numbers, as reported by the Bureau of Labor Statistics (BLS) as of July 6, 2020.
+The maps and chart below show the latest county-level unemployment numbers, as reported by the Bureau of Labor Statistics (BLS) as of September 9, 2020.
+We are updating these data monthly, as they become available.
 See details in the methods section below.

 County-level unemployment varies